haliou/screening-service/README.md

 ## Enabling Production-ready Features

+- Use a redis cache for storing/retrieving results and avoid database hit for duplicate requests.
 - Spring Boot Actuator for health checks
 - Logging to file and setup distributed logging with ( for example ELK stack)
 - Custom metrics collection with Micrometer